210927-Reston-UiPath/Mishuba/Notes/Training/Week 1/Day 4/vdnetNotes.md

 - The ability for objects to act depending on context.
 - Polymorphism is like the many different characters/mask that we may put on for the day.

+### Methods in VB
+- 2 Types of methods: subs and functions.
+- Subs return void
+- Functions return something
+- Both of these execute some loic when you call on them.